 The company has been franchising since 1992, a motor skill development center providing non-competitive developmental gymnastics and sports skills classes for kids ages four months to 12 years.
 The Little Gym curriculum has been designed to help children build motor skills while still having fun.
 Each location covers approximately 4,000 square feet.
 The Little Gyms are usually located in strip malls or business parks.

 Not everyone qualifies to open a The Little Gym franchise.
 The company seems to be very selective about who is eligible and is not.

 Expect that your initial investment will run anywhere from $152,700 to $377,000.
 This includes an initial franchise fee of $24,750 to $49,500.
-U.S. veterans receive a 50 percent discount.
+U.S. veterans receive a 50% discount.
 The Little Gym says it maintains relationships with third-party lenders willing to help out with financing.
-Ongoing fees include an 8 percent royalty fee and a 1 percent ad royalty fee.
+Ongoing fees include an 8% royalty fee and a 1% ad royalty fee.
 The Little Gym estimates that you'll need from five to seven employees for operation.

-There's an 8-day training period that takes place at the company's corporate headquarters located at 7500 N. Dobson Road, #220, in Scottsdale.
+There's an eight-day training period that takes place at the company's corporate headquarters located at 7500 N. Dobson Road, #220, in Scottsdale.
 Ruk Adams is CEO.

 What We Like

 Many former teachers, attorneys, and even doctors have opened their own The Little Gym franchises.
 These former professionals now have the wonderful opportunity to work with children and make a difference in their lives.
 If you qualify to open a The Little Gym franchise, it seems like an excellent financial opportunity as well as a very rewarding experience.